 What is a variable?

-The concrete numbers can vary -- hence the name, variable.
+The value that is stored can vary -- hence the term variable.

 Try storing a number

 This program defines and then prints a variable:

 Try changing the program to instead store the number

 Write a line of code that stores the string

 price = 39

 39 is the value of the variable.

 Storing a value into a variable is called a variable assignment.